Tactile AI: touch data for Physical AI

 2. 2

-It can support grasp confidence, slip response, contact-aware motion, safer interaction, and evaluation analytics for physical AI systems.
+It can support grasp confidence, slip response, contact-aware motion, safer interaction, and evaluation analytics for Physical AI systems.

 3. 3